NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

     Every argument after the ``*`` is keyword-only.
 Therefore, the usage ``get_image(filename, True)`` will not be allowed; the caller must explicitly type ``get_image(filename, normalize=True)``.
-The latter is easier to read, and it now possible for the author to insert additional parameters without breaking backward compatibility.
+The latter is easier to read, and it enables the author to insert additional parameters without breaking backward compatibility.

 Similarly, it is common for new software developers to prefer one function with many options to several functions with fewer options.
 The advantages of "many